 Propionic acid was first described back in the 1800’s by Johann Gottlieb, who found it among the degradation products of sugar.
-Over the next few years, other chemists produced propionic acid in different ways, but not realizing they were producing the same substance.
+See our third part out of five fun and informative infographics about organic acids, Enjoy!

 Propionic acid has physical properties intermediate between those of the smaller carboxylic acids, formic and acetic acids, and the larger fatty acids.
 It is capable of being mixed with water, but can be removed from water by adding salt.